filippi-claudia/champ/docs/vmc_problematic_cblocks.md

 **PROBLEM:** \
  Common block /orbval/ has an array with same name as dorb common block.
 **SOLUTION:** \
-I have changed the name of the (common block) module from denergy_det to dorb_m.
+To change the name of the (common block) module from denergy_det to dorb_m.

 - [ ] ***#54 common block /gradhess_all/***\
 **PROBLEM:** \